Metrics quickstart

 Install Kubewarden

-As a first step, we have to add the Helm repository that contains Kubewarden:
+First, you should add the Helm repository that contains Kubewarden:

 helm repo add kubewarden https://charts.kubewarden.io